 Our textbooks and curriculum materials include some standard texts used in public and private schools, along with textbooks from Christian publishers dealing with the same subject matter but from a Christian perspective.
 Our preference would be to use all Christian texts, but in some subjects an academically superior text is available from a secular publisher.
-When we choose a secular textbook, it is with the understanding that it is the teacher who makes the curriculum "Christian."
+When we choose a secular textbook, it will be taught from a Biblical worldview.